- Email: Lindsay.Nickle@lewisbrisbois.com

 - Fax: 214.722.7111

-Lindsay Nickle is a partner in the Dallas office of Lewis Brisbois and a member of the Data Privacy & Cybersecurity Practice.
+Lindsay Nickle is a partner in the Dallas office of Lewis Brisbois and a vice chair of the Data Privacy & Cybersecurity Practice.
 She helps clients by overseeing the process of investigating data security events and interpreting the myriad state and federal laws governing data breach response.
 Lindsay also guides clients through regulatory investigations arising from data security incidents.
 In her role as a breach coach, Lindsay assists her clients with navigating the complex process of responding to the loss, theft or compromise of protected information.
 Past clients include educational institutions, insurance companies, health care providers, accountants, retail merchants, hotels, restaurants, utilities, and governmental entities.
 Lindsay has acquired focused, specific, and relevant experience with the standards and issues unique to the payment card industry and routinely provides guidance and advice regarding regulatory compliance within the financial industry.

 In addition, Lindsay assists clients with developing and implementing risk management processes and data security measures related to the receipt and use of confidential, private, and highly sensitive data.
 She helps clients develop data security programs and draft or refine incident response plans and information governance policies and procedures.
 She also assists clients by facilitating data security training and tabletop exercises.